nsreed/ouronote/projects/demo/README.md

 ## Multi-User

+See [SEA.certify](https://gun.eco/docs/SEA.certify#rooms) for a "Rooms" example

+This seems ideal, as it creates a key pair with its own certificates

+Requires some modification to handle the concept of a "moderator" role.

+- Generate "owner" certificate, granting access to `/ban` `/blacklist` and `/certs`
+- Store this certificate on owner?
+Or on room???

 - Prove on simple document (message?)

 Does the document get its own public key?
 How does the owner get access to it?